-How can we formalise social and physical processes simultaneously in space and time?
+How can we formalize social and physical processes simultaneously in space and time?

 Space and time affect us in many ways resulting in a multitude of concepts.
-As social processes intermesh with physical ones, concepts have to be compatible in order to formalise such processes.
-Yet, many concepts are (partly) incommensurable.
-How can we gain formalisations that describe many aspects appropriately?
+As social processes intermesh with physical ones, concepts have to be compatible in order to formalize such processes.
+Yet, many concepts are, at least in parts, incommensurable.
+How can we gain formalizations that describe many aspects appropriately?

 How can we model spatial information using mathematical and physical concepts?